Sony Open Golf Betting Tips

 Waialae Country Club, Course One - Honolulu, Hawaii, USA - Par 70, 7044 Yards

-The regular season begins on the PGA Tour this week as Hawaii, and the Waialae Country Club plays host to the Sony Open for the 17th consecutive year.
-Waialae has become an institution on Tour, every bit in the same way as Torey Pines or Riviera, although the test is very different to those old stalwarts, and presents opportunities to a wholly different type of player to get a victory on the board early in the season.
-The past winners of this event have a very distinct game; the likes of David Toms, Zach Johnson, and more recently Russell Henley are all intelligent, straight, hitters who can grind down a course with fairways and greens, and who are also able to make above average number of putts on the field most weeks.
-It is also worth noting that the last eight winners of the Sony Open had played in the limited field event at Kapalua the week before.
-A staggering statistic given that they make up only one fifth of the field each year.
+The regular season begins on the PGA Tour this week in Hawaii as the Waialae Country Club plays host to the Sony Open for the 18th consecutive year.
+Waialae has become an institution on Tour, every bit in the same way as Torey Pines or Riviera.
+However, the test is very different from those old stalwarts and presents opportunities to a wholly distinct player to get a victory on the board early in the season.
+The past winners of this event have a very different game; the likes of David Toms, Zach Johnson, and more recently Russell Henley are all intelligent, straight hitters who can grind down a course with fairways and greens, and who are also able to make above the average number of putts on the field most weeks.
+It is also worth noting that the last eight winners of the Sony Open had played in the limited field event at Kapalua the week before - a staggering statistic, given that they make up only one-fifth of the field each year.

-A couple of long drives South East of Honolulu, and designed back in 1925 by the late Seth Raynor, Course One at Waialae is a fairly short, flat, tree lined course that sits by the bay.
-As previous winning scores here suggest, it can be picked apart by the right type of player and the presence, or absence, of wind is a big factor.
-The fairways are a familiar bermuda grass, and the trees are light but regular making for a high probability that any errant shot will lead to either a blocked out second, or one where the player will need to shape their approach to the small, slow, and well bunkered greens.
-The main defence of the course at Kapalua is the wind.
-In calm conditions, and at just over 7,000 yards the players can hit 3 woods or long irons and have mid to short iron approaches to the small greens, setting up plentiful birdie opportunities; however if the wind blows the challenge becomes all the more difficult.
-Course form has historically been of little importance at Waialae, more critical is the ability to handle the wind, and to have a good putting week combined with steady greens in regulation numbers.
-Look for a medium to short hitter who plays well in the wind, and can get hot on the bermuda greens.
-With 40 mph winds forecasted this week, I will also be looking at strong wind players.
+A couple of long drives South East of Honolulu - designed back in 1925 by the late Seth Raynor, Course One at Waialae is a reasonably short, flat, tree-lined course that sits by the bay.
+As previous winning scores suggest, it can be picked apart by the right type of player and the presence, or absence, of wind, is a significant factor.
+The fairways are a familiar Bermudagrass.
+The trees are light but regular, making for a high probability that any errant shot will lead to either a blocked out second, or one where the player will need to shape their approach to the small, slow, and well-bunkered greens.
+The primary defence of the course at Kapalua is the wind.
+In calm conditions, and at just over 7,000 yards, the players can hit three woods or long irons and have mid to short iron approaches to the small greens, setting up plentiful birdie opportunities; however, if the wind blows, the challenge becomes all the more difficult.
+Course form has historically been of little importance at Waialae.
+More critical is the ability to handle the wind and have a good putting week, combined with steady greens in regulation numbers.
+Look for a medium to short hitter who plays well in the wind, and can get hot on the Bermuda greens.

 The Market Leaders